flass/agrogenom/pipeline/README.md

 ## Introduction

 Here is described the programatic details of the procedure for generating and analysing the Agrogenom phylogenomic database, as described in [Lassalle et al. 2016].

 This software pipeline is semi-automatized, i.e. there are scripts and routines that have been developped and made (fairly) flexible for generic usage, but it cannot be deployed in one click or command, because of the many idiosyncracies of everyone's project.

 Typically, the way input data - from genome sequence and annotation up to homologous gene family trees - is generated may depend on contingent factors such as the technology that generated the sequences, the version of annotation formats, etc., but also on someone's taste (e.g. ML vs. bayesian phylogenetic trees).

 Also, the way parallel calculation is implemented is very specific to anyone's computational environment - e.g. if using a computer cluster, what kind of job scheduler system is used? - and should be adapted accordingly.
 This should be fairly straightforward, given the parallelization relies on the fondamentally parallel structure of the data, typically the many gene families are considered independent for several long computational steps like sequence alignement, gene tree inference and gene tree/species tree reconciliation - in fact only the last step of block event reconstruction consider the gene families jointly.

-Finally, one should consider the following code as a loose manual to perform inferences and analyses as described in [Lassalle et al. 2016]; to replicate the work from this study, please refer to the more detailed script [pipeline_agrogenom.csh] (which is also  more a blueprint for manual execution of the pipeline with steps to adapt than an all-in-one executable).
+Thus, one should consider the following code as a loose manual to perform inferences and analyses as described in [Lassalle et al. 2016]; to replicate the work from this study, please refer to the more detailed script [pipeline_agrogenom.csh] (which is also  more a blueprint for manual execution of the pipeline with steps to adapt than an all-in-one executable).

 The pipeline is divided in three parts:

 1. Homologous gene tree database
-*this describes the generation of the sequence alignement and phylogenetic tree database*
+*the generation of the genome database and sequence alignements and phylogenetic trees for each gene family*
 2. Species tree/gene tree reconciliations
+*the modification and annotation of gene trees to obtain scenarios of gene family evolution over the species tree, involving gene duplication, transfer and loss (co-)events*
-3. Ananalysis of genome histories
+3. Analysis of genome histories
+*the definition of gene sets of interest, namely clade-specific gene sets, and their study based on their functional annotation*

 ## I. Homologous gene tree database